lennygir/polito-se2-23-02-thesis/README.md

 ## Project Description
-Thesis Management is a specialized web platform created exclusively for the Polytechnic University of Turin to effectively oversee thesis-related processes.
+Thesis Manager is a specialized web platform created exclusively for the Polytechnic University of Turin to effectively oversee thesis-related processes.
 Within this application, students have the capability to explore available theses and submit their applications.
 Additionally, professors can contribute thesis proposals and review and decide on student applications.
 As of now, the system encompasses three primary user roles: professors, students, and secretary clerks.
 Each user is empowered to undertake various tasks aligned with their specific roles and permissions.

 ## Use Case Diagram
 <img width="559" alt="Screenshot 2024-01-10 at 2 33 12 PM" src="https://github.com/lennygir/polito-se2-23-02-thesis/assets/97409881/408c2fe6-b7f7-4757-b9aa-3fbbedcb9c43">